stephanmg/calorimetry/README.md

 We need to fake a proper R package structure in order to use the `roxygenise` functions, but do not need the structure after docs have been generated.

+## References

+The CALOR image was created with the assistance of the AI tool DALL-E 2.

 ## Latest changes